alkhe/fluxette/README.md

 	$async,
 	$promise('REQUEST', 'DONE', 'FAIL'),
 	$thunk, $thunkExt
-].reduceRight((i, m) => m(i), Interface());
+].reduceRight((i, m) => m(i), Interface);
+// or
+@$normalize
+@$async
+@$promise('REQUEST', 'DONE', 'FAIL')
+@$thunk @$thunkExt
+class I extends Interface {}
 ```

 ### Cooperation
-`fluxette` has no convention for the arguments that any middleware function takes, as long as the final dispatch is called with an array of actions and an optional `update` boolean.
+`fluxette` has no convention for the arguments that any middleware function takes, as long as the final Interface#method is called with arguments that it expects.
 However, you should try to make your middleware composable.
-For example, if you are writing some middleware that you expect to be a chain, you can branch off onto a different method at the head, and call a common method at the end of your middleware chain.
+For example, if you are writing some middleware that you expect to be used in a chain, you can branch off onto a different method at the head, and call a common method at the end of your middleware chain.
 Certain middleware, such as possible async and promise implementations, may not propagate to the next middleware at all, deferring dispatches to later.

 ## Rehydration
 `fluxette` supports both imperative and declarative rehydration.
 You may pick whichever suits your needs more.